srlasher/pdstools/How-to-export-and-use-the-ADM-Datamart.md

 To retrieve the data, follow one of these approaches

-## Approach 1: Dataset export from Pega dev studio
+## Option 1: Dataset export from Pega dev studio

 From Pega Dev Studio, locate the dataset "pyModelSnapshots" in the Data-Decision-ADM-ModelSnapshot class.
 This dataset represents a view on the ADM Datamart table with the model snapshots.
 Export all data from this dataset by clicking "Export" from the "Actions" menu.